OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

   ```

 - Test the app using the Play Console:
-  1. Upload your app bundle to the Google Play Console
+  1. Upload your App Bundle to the Google Play Console
   2. Prepare the uploaded bundle for a release to the internal test track.
   3. Sign into an internal tester account on a device, then launch your instant experience from either an external prepared link or via the `try now` button in the App store from the testers account.